-- a lessee, if the lessee, before hearing of the summons, pays or tenders all rent due and all costs incurred by the lessor, the summons shall be dismissed by the court. - O6.
-The plaintiff averred in his affidavit that he is the registered tenant of the property described in the summons.
-The annexure "RL 1" is the copy of the Instrument of Tenancy.
-The plaintiff further asserts his locus standi as being the last registered proprietor of the property under section 169 (a) of the Land Transfer Act.
-The said Instrument of Tenancy is registered at the Office of Registrar of Deeds in Book 2002 and Folio 8386.
-The plaintiff had accepted the lease on 24.07.2002 and the Instrument was registered on the following day, i.e. 25.07.2002.
-The defendant does not deny that the plaintiff is the holder of Instrument of Tenancy; however, he objects the locus standi of the plaintiff on two grounds.
-Firstly, the defendant states that the purported Instrument of Tenancy is registered at the office of the Registrar of Deed and not at the Registrar of Title and therefore, the plaintiff is not the 'registered proprietor' in terms of section 169 (a) of the Land Transfer Act.
-Secondly, the copy of the said Instrument is not certified by the Registrar of Deeds as required by section 14 of the Registration Act Cap 224 and therefore not admissible in evidence. - The defendant, in support of his first ground of objection cited the decision of Mr. Justice 07.
-Sapuvida in Kumar v Devi [2017] FJHC 269; HBC202.2013 decided on 7th April 2017.
+- O6.
+The defendant's counsel, in support of his first ground of objection cited the decision of Mr. Justice Sapuvida in Kumar v Devi [2017] FJHC 269; HBC202.2013 decided on 7th April 2017.
 It was an Appeal from the judgment dated 9th February 2015 and delivered by the Puisne Judge of this court, sitting as the Master of the High Court (The Master).
-In that case, the Master made an order for delivery of vacant possession of the property concerned to the plaintiff who was the holder of Instrument of Tenancy governed by the Agricultural Landlord and Tenancy Act ('ALTA').
-On appeal by the defendant, the judge reversed the order of the Master and held that, the said Instrument of Tenancy was not registered at the Office of the Registrar of Title in accordance with the Land Transfer Act and therefore the plaintiff was not the registered proprietor within the meaning of section 169 (a) of the Land Transfer Act.
-On the other hand, the Counsel for the plaintiff submitted that, the lease creates the interest on the land and therefore the plaintiff is registered proprietor for the purpose of section 169 of the Land Transfer Act.
-In support of his argument, the counsel submitted two judgments of Master Robinson in Nasarawaqa Cooperative Ltd v Chand [2014] FJHC 281; HBC18.2013 (25 April 2014) and Nair v Devi [2013] FJHC 45; Civil Action 02.2012 (6 February 2013).
-There are several cases decided by the other Masters of High Courts in this line.
-However all these cases are from same court and shall only be persuasive as opposed to the decision cited by the defendant which is binding on this court as being delivered by a judge. - O8.
-Conversely, there are two other decisions by Madam Justice Anjala Wati in Habid v Prasad [2012] FJHC 22; HBC 24.
-2010 (17 January 2012) and in Chand v Nasarwaqa Co-operative Ltd [2015] FJHC 90; HBC18.2013 (17 February 2015) and both support the argument of the plaintiff as Justice Anjala Wati held in both cases that, the holder of Instrument of Tenancy is the Registered Proprietor for the purpose of section 169 (a) of the Land Transfer Act.
-However, the counsel for the plaintiff did not mention those two cases in his submission.
-Concisely, Justice Sapuvida has interpreted the term "Registered Proprietor" to mean and include only those persons who have their titles to the land registered under the specific provisions of the Land Transfer Act and at the office of the Registrar of Titles.
-In doing so in a narrow way, Justice Sapuvida has categorically excluded all the others who hold the lease or instrument of tenancy which includes native, crown and agricultural leases or tenancy that are registered at the office of Registrar of Deeds in accordance with the Registration Act Cap 224.
+In that case, the then Master made an order for delivery of vacant possession of the property concerned to the plaintiff who was the holder of Instrument of Tenancy governed by the Agricultural Landlord and Tenancy Act ('ALTA').
+On appeal by the defendant, the judge reversed the order of the then Master and held that, the said Instrument of Tenancy was not registered at the Office of the Registrar of Title in accordance with the Land Transfer Act and therefore the plaintiff was not the registered proprietor within the meaning of section 169 (a) of the Land Transfer Act. - 07.
+However, there are two other decisions by Madam Justice Anjala Wati in Habid v Prasad [2012] FJHC 22; HBC 24.
+2010 (17 January 2012) and in Co-operative Ltd [2015] FJHC 90; HBC18.2013 (17 February 2015) and both decisions recognized the holder of Instrument of Tenancy as the Registered Proprietor for the purpose of section 169 (a) of the Land Transfer Act.
+Though the counsel for the plaintiff was aware of the first decision in Habid v Prasad (supra), he relied on the decision of Justice Sapuvida for his argument, as he was the counsel who advanced that argument before Justice Sapuvida in that appeal against the judgment of the then Master. - Concisely, Justice Sapuvida in that case (Kumar v Devi) has interpreted the term 08.
+"Registered Proprietor" to mean and include only those persons who have their titles to the land registered under the specific provisions of the Land Transfer Act and at the office of the Registrar of Titles.
+In doing so in a narrow way, Justice Sapuvida has categorically excluded all the others who hold the leases or instruments of tenancy which include native and crown leases granted for agricultural purposes and instruments of tenancy that are registered at the office of Registrar of Deeds in accordance with the Registration Act Cap 224.
 Justice Sapuvida further held that, the protection of a title by the notion of 'indefeasibility' is available only for those who possess the Certificate of Title registered at the office of Registrar of Titles under the Land Transfer Act and not for the Deeds which are usually registered at the office the Registrar of Deeds.
-On the other hand, Madam Justice Anjala Wati in those two judgments mentioned above, has adopted a broader interpretation to the term "Registered Proprietor" and held that, the word 'registered' is making reference to registration of land and not the nature of land.
-If the land is registered either at Registrar of Titles Office or at the Deeds Office, it is still registered land and the holder of such land is the 'Registered Proprietor'.
+On the other hand, Madam Justice Anjala Wati in those two judgments has adopted a broader interpretation to the term "Registered Proprietor" and held that, the word 'registered' is making reference to registration of land and not the nature of land.
+Madam Wati further held that, if the land is registered either at office of Registrar of Titles or at the office of Registrar of Deeds, it is still registered land or the holder of such land is the 'Registered Proprietor' for the purpose of section 169 (a) of the Land Transfer Act.